snowyu/iDB/wiki/spec.md

 And it can be set to update to the cache file only for simple type.

+### Value Format

+the value format should be binary or text, It's defined via the db meta infomation.

+#### binary

+#### Text

+the text is always utf-8 string.

 ## DB Meta Infomation (Root Dir)

 * .db/  Store the database meta infomation in the database root path.
   * version:Integer  the iDB Specification Version.
+  * format: String   the value format of this iDB.
+It should be binary, text(utf-8) the database meta informations are always text.
   * config:Object    the DB Configration (can be overload via application)
     * loadOnDemand:Boolean
     * storeInFile:Boolean